Privacy regulations

 These Privacy Regulations (hereinafter referred to by the French initials “RVP”) pertain to the networking of Brussels health actors through the Brussels Health Network.

-The object of the Brussels Health Network (hereinafter referred to as “RSB”), which ABRUMET manages in accordance with the decree adopted at the Board meeting of 6 June 2019 creating the platform for the electronic exchange of health data between health actors under the purview of the COCOM [Common Community Commission], is “the automatic computerized transmission or online provision of any data or communication relating to health or administrative purposes by and between the various health actors, by means of the most appropriate systems of technology” (Article 4 of the Ordinance of 4 April 2019 on the electronic health data exchange platform).
+The object of the Brussels Health Network (hereinafter referred to as “BHN”), which ABRUMET manages in accordance with the decree adopted at the Board meeting of 6 June 2019 creating the platform for the electronic exchange of health data between health actors under the purview of the COCOM [Common Community Commission], is “the automatic computerized transmission or online provision of any data or communication relating to health or administrative purposes by and between the various health actors, by means of the most appropriate systems of technology” (Article 4 of the Ordinance of 4 April 2019 on the electronic health data exchange platform).
 In other words, the RSB aims to facilitate the sharing of patient information for the continuity of care and to that end provides an organizational and technological framework at the cutting edge of security and standardization.
 Data are exchanged by and between health actors through this network in compliance with applicable legislation, medical ethics and patient privacy.

 Thanks to this network, only those care providers who treat and advise patients may view the electronic medical data relating to those patients, securely and at any time.